evanl714/Gambler.Bot/ProgrammerMode.md

 - getvalue
 - loadstrategy

-The gethistory methos will be added in time, but the other methods will be adde, if possible, as needed and requested by the community.
+The gethistory methods will be added in time, but the other methods will be added, if possible, as needed and requested by the community.

 # Class Definitions